calmm-js/partial.lenses/README.md

 //             { language: 'sv', text: 'Rubrik' } ] }
 ```

-There are couple of things here that require attention.
+There are a couple of things here that require attention.

 The reason that the newly inserted object not only has the `text` property, but
 also the `language` property is due to the [`L.valueOr({language, text: